rmarable/Ec2InstanceMaker/README.md

 passwords in an easy-to-parse table dumped to the console.
 This information can be pasted into RDC for easy access.

-* Operability in Turbot (https://www.turbot.com) environments.
+* Operability in Turbot environnments.
+Please visit https://www.turbot.com for more information.

 ## Installation Instructions for the Impatient